BoiseCodeWorks/LateFall-2020-not-Working-BurgerShack/breaks.md

-socket hangup - Navigate to https instead of http ssl certification enabled database connection string missing is bad, mysql4 => mysql5 -this means tables are missing for burgeringredient missing transient for repo paramaterless constructor missing from model missing using directive in Controller controller is not extending controllerbase returning wrong type in Getall in repo returning Null in get by ID
+socket hangup - Navigate to https instead of http in postman - ssl certification enabled in appsettings - database connection is bad mysql4 => mysql5 -this means tables are missing for burgeringredient Startup - missing transient for repo
+Burger model - paramaterless constructor missing from model Burger Controller - missing using directive in Controller Burger Controller -  is not extending controllerbase Burger Repo - returning wrong type in Getall in repo (should be returning iEnumerable) Burger Repo - returning Null in get by ID (no 'id' variable in Dapper method) add => new {ID}